-Is it possible to prepare for cohabitation?
-For those of us who have lived with another, the answer may be a hard-learned ‘YES.’
+Is it possible to prepare for cohabitation with your significant other?
+For those of us who have lived with another, the answer may be a hard-learned “YES.”
 And for others who haven’t had the pleasure of experiencing domestic partnership, well, preparation sure wouldn’t hurt anything.
 Love is anything but one-size-fits-all, and while the idea of moving in together is always something that is generally approached with blind optimism, there are things we can all still learn and prepare for.

-6 Things to Consider When Moving in With Your Partner
+6 Things to Consider When Moving in With Your Significant Other

-Before you decide to move in with a significant other, ask yourself some questions to help decide if it’s the right decision for you, regardless of the influence from anyone else.
+Before you decide to move in with a significant other, ask yourself some questions to help decide if it’s the right decision for you, regardless of the influence of anyone else.
 You shouldn’t move in with anyone just because it seems like the next logical step.
 Sharing a lease, a dog, or a bed are precursors to future happiness; not ties that complicate a breakup.
-Here are 6 tips for moving in with a significant other.
+Here are 6 tips from Champion Movers for moving in with a significant other.

 1. Keep An Open Mind